The rank of sparse random matrices: Introduction

+\aco{\Thm~\ref{thm:rank} establishes a generalised version of Lelarge's rank conjecture~\cite{Lelarge} with a tighter conditions on the moments of $\vd,\vk$.
+Specifically, Lelarge only considered matrices over the field $\FF_2$, while here we consider general fields and allow for a very general choice of non-zero entries.
+That said, while here we assume that $\Erw[\vd^r],\Erw[\vk^r]<\infty$ for a real $r>2$, Lelarge considered degree distributions with $\Erw[\vd^2],\Erw[\vk^2]<\infty$.
+We did not undertake a serious attempt to weaken the moment condition to $r=2$, but this may conceivably introduce significant new techical difficulties.}

-\Thm~\ref{thm:rank} establishes a substantially generalised version of Lelarge's rank conjecture~\cite{Lelarge}.
-The theorem covers a very general model of sparse random matrices.
+The theorem covers a very general class of sparse random matrices.
 Indeed, since $\vd,\vk$ have finite means the matrix $\A$ is sparse, i.e., the expected number of non-zero entries is $O(n)$ as $n\to\infty$.
-Yet because the degree distributions are subject only to the modest condition $\Erw[\vd^r]+\Erw[\vk^r]<\infty$, the typical maximum number of non-zero entries per row or column may approach $\sqrt n$.
-Furthermore, the choice of the non-zero entries of the matrix by way of the measurable map $\chi$, reminiscent of an exchangeable array, allows for rather general choices of non-zero matrix entries.
-Of course, an immediate special case is the random matrix whose non-zero entries are drawn mutually independently from an arbitrary distribution on $\FF^*$. \footnote{To see this, assume that $\CHI$ is an $\FF^*$-valued random variable.
+Yet because the degree distributions are subject only to the condition $\Erw[\vd^r]+\Erw[\vk^r]<\infty$, the typical maximum number of non-zero entries per row or column may approach $\sqrt n$.
+Furthermore, the choice of the non-zero entries of the matrix by way of the measurable map $\chi$, reminiscent of an exchangeable array, allows for rather general choices of non-zero matrix entries. \aco{To elaborate, recall that an exchangeable array is an infinite matrix $(\vec\chi_{ij})_{i,j\geq1}$ of $\FF^*$-valued random variables such that the distribution of any finite top-left sub-matrix is invariant under row and column permutations~\cite{Kallenberg}.
+The Aldous--Hoover representation theorem shows that any such array can be described by a function $\cX:[0,1]^4\to\FF^*$~\cite{Aldous,Hoover}.
+Specifically, any finite sub-matrix of $\vec\chi_{ij}$ can be obtained by substituting suitable independent random variables that are uniformly distributed on the unit interval $[0,1]$ into $\cX$. \Thm~\ref{thm:rank} therefore implies the rank formula for a Hadamard product of the biadjacency matrix of the random bipartite graph $\G$ and the commensurately dimensioned top-left bit of the exchangeable array $(\vec\chi_{ij})_{i,j}$.} Of course, an immediate special case is the random matrix whose non-zero entries are drawn mutually independently from an arbitrary distribution on $\FF^*$. \footnote{To see this, assume that $\CHI$ is an $\FF^*$-valued random variable.
 Then given $n$ pick a large integer $N\gg n^2$.
 Let $\chi:[0,1]^2\to\FF^*$ be a step function obtained by chopping $[0,1]$ into $N$ sub-intervals of size $1/N$ and assigning a value drawn from $\CHI$ independently to each of the $N^2$ resulting rectangles.
 Because \Thm~\ref{thm:rank} provides uniform convergence in $\chi$, we obtain the rank of a matrix with non-zero entries drawn from $\CHI$.}